mladenjovanovic/vjsim/README.md

 <!-- badges: end -->

-The goal of `vjsim` is to simulate a simple vertical jump model to provide an educational tool for helping in understanding elementary biomechanical concepts and jump profiles used in sport science.
+`vjsim` is R package that simulates vertical jump with the aim of teaching basic biomechanical principles, FV profiling, and exploring assumptions of FV optimization models.

 ## Installation